Summer Journaling for Kids

 A “Summer Journal” is a great way to avoid summer learning loss for kindergarten students.
 Handwriting without tears has so many awesome resources for parents and teachers.
 It is a website that is worth visiting.

-It would be easy for a parent to create their own journal or you could simply order the 48-page Draw and Write Journal for $3.95.
+It would be easy for a parent to create their own journal or you could simply order the 48-page Draw and Write Journal.

 2. Write a description of the picture.
 The bottom half of the page has a section with double lines for a child to write.
 The writing should describe the picture that was drawn at the top of the page.